 The material that is used in Mughal architecture quite depends on the type of construction and region. in many other areas of Pakistan, many buildings that were made of material that is less permanent could not survive.
 The material that distinguishes and stands out in reference to the Mughal architecture is deep red hard stone.

-If you are enthralled and interested by architecture of historical buildings, Pakistan is the place where you can cater to your love for art and cultural inquisitiveness.
+If you are enthralled and interested in the architecture of historical buildings, Pakistan is the place where you can cater to your love for art and cultural inquisitiveness.

 The beautiful Badhshahi Mosque architecture puts forward a question who built Badshahi Mosque Lahore?

 Badshahi Mosque was built by the prominent politician and foremost Muslim leader Nawab Zain Yar Jang Bahadur, he was called on as the architect of the uniquely designed mosque – that topped as the largest mosque in the world for 313 years.

 The mosque’s interior represents a Persian touch – translated through the intricately carved panelling that catches the visitor’s attention at the entrance.
 Due to its unique and well-built structure, Badshahi Mosque’s pics infrastructure is still studied in art and architectural schools.

 The grand Badshahi Mosque’s courtyard can accommodate up to 100,000 people.

 Museum of the Mosque

 Holding several wonders to itself, the Badshahi Mosque also houses a museum, one of the best museums in Lahore, which makes it not only significant for tourists visiting the grandeur of architecture, and also culturally and religiously important for the people of Pakistan.